StevenLiebregt/Crispy-System/docs/getting_started/routing.rst

 The namespace for this component is *StevenLiebregt\\CrispySystem\\Routing*.
 In this namespace are the two following classes: *Router* and *Route*.

+All routes need to be added before the *CrispySystem::run* method.

 Methods
 -------